The City of Helsinki found ways to mitigate climate change through procurement

 The insights from the project’s nine pilot procurements have been summarised in case studies, which are freely accessible on the City of Helsinki’s website.
 These case studies describe the procurement processes, criteria used, and challenges encountered in the pilot projects.

-The Canemure project also resulted in an online course focused on low-carbon procurement, which is available to the City of Helsinki’s employees via the Oppiva platform.
-An open access version of the learning materials has also been released, aimed at people involved in public procurement both in Finland and internationally.
+The Canemure project also resulted in an online course focused on low-carbon procurement.
+The open access course is aimed at people involved in public procurement both in Finland and internationally.

 Cities as major buyers can promote low-carbon practices